-The core of the NWA library is in the namespace opennwa.
-It includes the classes NestedWord, Nwa, and others.
+The core of the NWA library is in the namespace wali::nwa.
+It includes the classes NestedWord, NWA, and others.

 There are a large number of non-member functions that operate on NWAs.
-These are divided into three sub-namespaces: opennwa::query, opennwa::construct, and opennwa::nwa_pds.
-There is also an experimental parser in opennwa.
+These are divided into three sub-namespaces: wali::nwa::query, wali::nwa::construct, and wali::nwa::nwa_pds.
+There is also an experimental parser in wali::nwa.

-Finally, there are some operations and classes provided by WALi that OpenNWA uses.
-This mostly consists of the key-handling code, but also includes the WPDS portions of WALi.
+Finally, there are some operations and classes provided by WALi that the NWA portion of the library uses.
+This mostly consists of the key-handling code, but can also include the WPDS portions of the library.

-Throughout this document, include paths are relative to the Source directory from the WALi/OpenNWA distribution.
+Throughout this document, include paths are relative to the Source directory from the WALi distribution.